marcosouzacastro/netflix-clone-dio/README.md

-#👻 Responsive NETFLIX CLONE Page
+# ☕ ResponsiveNETFLIX CLONE Page
 - Responsive Page Using HTML CSS & JavaScript
 - Contains CSS animations.
 - Developed first with the Mobile First methodology, then for desktop.